-- file system errors, such as fragmented files that were not deleted and files with invalid sizes or dates; - physical errors, which may occur on your hard disk as it wears out over time. - 1.
-Click on Start 5 > Computer.
-Right-click on the Gateway (C:) icon and select Properties. - 2.
+- file system errors, such as fragmented files that were not deleted and files with invalid sizes or dates; - physical errors, which may occur on your hard disk as it wears out over time. - 2.
 Click on Tools and Check Now in the Error-checking section.